 Where man and fish peacefully coexist.

-The Philosofish operation comprises 5 distinct farm parks, moored at depths of between 30 and 70 metres.
+The Philosofish operation comprises 27 distinct farm parks, moored at depths of between 30 and 70 metres.
 Approximately 16,000 tons of sea bass and sea bream are produced per annum.

-The fish-farming activities are supported by a central feeding station and 4 silos, with a total storage capacity of 75 MT of top-quality fish feed.
-Five barges and pontoons support daily harvesting, and are available for supplementary work within the parks, such as net removal & renewal.
+The fish-farming activities are supported by central feeding stations and silos stocked with top-quality fish feed.
+Twenty two barges and pontoons support daily harvesting, and are available for supplementary work within the parks, such as net removal & renewal.
 Several smaller vessels are used for personnel transport and auxiliary work.

 The demanding culture of aquaculture